bbauska/Anti-Project-2025/README.md

 Chinese leaders from the preceding generations of the CCP.13 In short, the PRC challenge is rooted in China’s strategic culture and not just the Marxism–Leninism of the CCP, meaning that internal culture and civil society will never deliver a more normative nation.
 The PRC’s aggressive behavior can only be curbed through external pressure.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Iran</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 argued Iran was “at its weakest state in its history and is at odds not only with its
-own people but also its regional neighbors.”
+Project 2025 argued Iran was “at its weakest state in its history and is at odds not only with its own people but also its regional neighbors.”
 “The ongoing protests in the Islamic Republic of Iran (Iran), which are widely viewed as a new revolution, have shown that the Islamic regime, which has been in power since 1979 when Ayatollah Khomeini became the leader, is at its weakest state in its history and is at odds not only with its own people but also its regional neighbors.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 claimed the Iran nuclear deal gave Iran “a crucial monetary lifeline.”
-“Unfortunately,
-the Obama and Biden Administrations have propped up the brutal Islamist theocracy that has hurt the Iranian people and threatened nuclear war.
+Project 2025 claimed the Iran nuclear deal gave Iran “a crucial monetary lifeline.”
+“Unfortunately, the Obama and Biden Administrations have propped up the brutal Islamist theocracy that has hurt the Iranian people and threatened nuclear war.
 For example, the Obama Administration’s 2015 Joint Comprehensive Plan of Action, commonly referred to as the Iran nuclear deal, gave the Islamic regime a crucial monetary lifeline after the Green Movement protests in 2009, which, while ultimately unsuccessful, did succeed in weakening the regime and showing the world that younger Iranians want freedom.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 argued it was in the U.S.’s and the Iranian people’s best interest to have a democratic
-government, and the U.S. could use economic and diplomatic tools to help Iran become free.
+Project 2025 argued it was in the U.S.’s and the Iranian people’s best interest to have a democratic government, and the U.S. could use economic and diplomatic tools to help Iran become free.
 “The next Administration should neither preserve nor repeat the mistakes of the Obama and Biden Administrations.
 The correct future policy for Iran is one that acknowledges that it is in U.S. national